 Some of these solutions are expensive and far from mainstream, but until they are viable, there are steps retailers and brands can take in the meantime, including ensuring that product data is optimal and complete.

-Have a look at our article on local inventory ads and see how you can connect your online and offline stores and get in touch if you have any questions.
+Have a look at our e-book and see how you can connect your online and offline stores and get in touch if you have any questions.